 Windows 10 is by far the best Windows operating system ever released by Microsoft.
 It is fast, elegant, and filled with great features.
 The operating system works well even on older computers with less memory and processing power.

 Important: When you reset Windows 10, you are in effect doing a reinstall of the Windows 10 operating system.
-Your personal files will remain intact, but you will have to reinstall your programs and Windows Store apps.
+Your files will remain intact, but you will have to reinstall your programs and Windows Store apps.

 10 Easy Steps to Reset Windows 10

-With all that said, here are the steps to reset Windows 10:
+Here are the steps to reset Windows 10:

 1. Backup your files.
-(Very important step)
+(Crucial step)

-Yes, even though this process is designed to keep your files intact, it is still a good idea to back them up to another location other than your computer.
+Yes, even though this process is designed to keep your data intact, it is still a good idea to back them up to another location other than your computer.
 You might consider using a cloud backup location like Dropbox or Microsoft’s OneDrive.

 2. Click the Windows “Start” button.

-3. Select “Settings,” which is represented by a little gear box icon.
+3. Select “Settings,” which is represented by a little gearbox icon.